deviantony/docker-elk/README.md

 2. Install [Docker-compose](http://docs.docker.com/compose/install/).
 3. Clone this repository

+## Configuration

+In order for Logstash to work, you'll need to replace the *MY_IP_ADDRESS* keywork with the IP address of your network interface in the logstash.conf configuration file.

 ## SELinux

-On distributions which have SELinux enabled out-of-the-box you will need to either re-context the files or set SELinux into Permissive mode in order for fig-elk to start properly.
+On distributions which have SELinux enabled out-of-the-box you will need to either re-context the files or set SELinux into Permissive mode in order for docker-elk to start properly.
 For example on Redhat and CentOS, the following will apply the proper context:

 ````bash